Dallinger/Dockerfiles/README.md

 Windows 10 also supports Docker-Toolbox, this script has been tested to be working in Windows 10 using Docker-Toolbox.

-Docker for Windows under Windows 10 is currently not supported, as the script requires bash support and will not run in a plain Powershell environment.
-Docker for Windows does not provide bash and requires one to use Powershell with Docker, whereas Docker-toolbox provides an environment where in bash commands can be executed.
+Docker for Windows under Windows 10 is also supported, as the script allows one to use Powershell instead of Bash.
+If Bash is installed on Windows 10 as part of the "Windows Sybsystem for Linux" option, it will likely be good to force the script to use Powershell.
+This is a configurable setting in the script.

 Tested on Ubuntu 16.04.
 Firefox has been found to be the most dependable browser as Google Chrome and Opera both polluted the terminal with their own output, blocking the script from running correctly until the browser window was closed.
 This may have been due to running Ubuntu in a VM however, more testing has not been done.

 Tested on OSX 10.13.
 Safari has been found to be buggy.
 Google Chrome is recommended as Firefox has trouble opening more than one instance of Firefox under OSX without additional tweaking.
 See https://stackoverflow.com/questions/43294774/how-to-open-new-window-in-firefox-with-terminal-on-mac